Phosphorus and arsenic: a considerable impact on batteries and solar cells

 Researchers will continue to explore the properties and potential applications of phosphorus and arsenic nanoribbons, as well as the possibility of creating alloys with other elements such as selenium or germanium.

 *Phosphorus nanoribbons were discovered at UCL by an interdisciplinary team led by Professor Chris Howard (UCL Physics & Astronomy).
-Since the isolation of two-dimensional phosphorene sheets in 2014, more than 100 theoretical studies have predicted exciting new properties that could emerge by producing narrow ribbons of this material.
+Since the isolation of two-dimensional phosphorene sheets in 2014, more than 100 theoretical studies have predicted exciting new properties that might emerge by producing narrow ribbons of this material.

 Article : “Production of Magnetic Arsenic–Phosphorus Alloy Nanoribbons with Small Band Gaps and High Hole Conductivities” – DOI: 10.1021/jacs.3c03230